 The next 6 miles to Supai Village is relatively flat or very slow descent (which means getting out is mostly uphill).

 After arriving in Supai, it is another 2 miles to the campground where you continue to descend into the canyon.

-The campgrounds serve up to 250 people.
+The Havasu campground serves up to 250 people.
 Reservations can only be made by phone at 928.448.2121, but the sites are first come first serve.
 It took us over an hour to find a site big enough for our 13 person group.
 There is also drinking water available and primitive toilets.
 Pro-tip: Bring your own toilet paper, because sometimes they run out.
 A hammock and water shoes for Havasupai are also essentials!

 THE FIVE WATERFALLS OF HAVASU CREEK

 Little Navajo Falls / New Navajo Falls / Upper Navajo Falls: the first set of falls you will see on the way to the campground from Supai.
 This one is a little confusing.
 Due to recent floods in 2008, the 70 ft Navajo Falls was destroyed and multiple falls have been created.
 Some people refer to them as Upper and Lower Navajo Falls, but the only one notated by a sign there refers to them as Little Navajo Falls.
 Either way, they are beautiful and worth exploring.

 Lower Navajo Falls / Rock Falls: